github-education-resources/graduation/README.md

 ![Graduation Mona](assets/card-min.png)

 This repository contains the yearbook of the **$ git remote < graduation >** event.
-By issuing a Pull Request to this repository, you can request to be added to the Class of 2020.
+By issuing a pull request to this repository, you can request to be added to the Class of 2020.

 Join the event and receive GitHub swag at the comfort of your home!